|What||Sandown Lakeside Races|

 |Where||Sandown Racecourse – 591-659 Princes Hwy, Springvale VIC 3171|

-Sandown is set to host a nine-part card on the club’s Lakeside track on Wednesday, and HorseBetting’s Victorian racing analyst brings you the best bets, quaddie numbers and odds comparison for the meeting.
-The track is rated a Soft 7 with the rail out 3m for the entire circuit, while the first race is set to jump at 11:55am AEST.
+Racing returns to the Lakeside track at Sandown on Wednesday afternoon for the first time since August 1, and HorseBetting’s Victorian tipping expert presents his best bets and free quaddie numbers for the meeting.
+The track is rated a Good 4, the rail is out 3m for the entire circuit, and racing is set to commence at 12:25pm AEST.

 Sandown Lakeside quaddie numbers